ParkfieldOrg/Sakurabook/en/service-de-activation.md

 2. Select the services you want to deactivate and click the `Deactivate` button which is right next to the select all button.

+   📌 Keep in mind that if you deactivate the service in Sakurabook, it won't disappear from your store, you need to change the Product itself inside Shopify Admin as well.
+Make the product a draft and it'll disappear from your store.

    ![Alt text](../img/Screenshot%202022-08-30%20at%2014.29.03.png?raw=true "Sakurabook Service Deactivation")

 ## Activation